zilliztech/zdoc/docs/tutorials/pipelines/create-pipelines/create-search-piplines.md

     - `collectionName`: The name of the collection in which you want to create a pipeline.

+    - `reranker`(Optional): This is an optional parameter for those who want to reorder or rank a set of candidate outputs to improve the quality of the search results.
+If you do not need the reranker, you can omit this parameter.
+Currently, only `zilliz/bge-reranker-base` is available as the parameter value.

 Below is an example output.

 ```bash